afloresep/afloresep.github.io/_machine_learning/2024-09-23-Supervised-Learning.md

 ---
-title: "Supervised Learning"
+title: "Linear Regression"
-excerpt: "First part of the Machine Learning course."
+excerpt: "First part of the Machine Learning course.
+Introduction and Linear Regression"
 collection: machine_learning
-permalink: /machine-learning/supervised-learning/
+permalink: /machine-learning/linear-regression/
 ---

 Supervised learning, also known as supervised machine learning, is a subcategory of machine learning and artificial intelligence.
 It is defined by its use of labeled data sets to train algorithms that to classify data or predict outcomes accurately.